Wake Island Airfield: Naval air station

 The seaplane base on Peale Island was too limited to support realistic military activity on the atoll, thus supporting plans for developing a full-scale military air base with a runway for land-based aircraft.
 On 26 December 1940, implementing the Hepburn Board's recommendations, a pioneer party of 80 men and 2000 ST of equipment sailed for Wake Island from Oahu.
 This advanced detachment established a naval air station on Wake Island.
-Construction plans included a runway to be used by F4F Wildcat airplanes and commercial airliners of greater size, which couldn't land on water.
+Construction plans included a runway to be used by F4F Wildcat airplanes and commercial airliners of greater size, which could not land on water.
 Support craft arrived at Wake on 9 January 1941, laid to off Wilkes Islet, and the next day commenced landing naval supplies and advance base equipment for the development of the base.
 The company contracted to build the base was Morrison-Knudsen Co. (later acquired by Washington Group International) which, together with seven other companies, built many of the U.S. naval bases throughout the Pacific Ocean.
 During the construction, several military personnel were already deployed.
 The Battle of Wake Island began nearly a year later.
 Wake Island was held by Japan until September 1945.